Bishop Laurie Haller

 Iowa Episcopal Area

-Bishop Laurie Haller serves as the Resident Bishop of the Iowa Area in the North Central Jurisdiction of The United Methodist Church.
-She was elected as a bishop at the 2016 North Central Jurisdictional Conference.
+Bishop Laurie Haller was elected as a bishop at the 2016 North Central Jurisdictional Conference.
+She serves as the Resident Bishop of the Iowa Area in the North Central Jurisdiction of The United Methodist Church.

-Prior to her election, she served in the Michigan area since 1982.
+Before her election as a Bishop, Bishop Haller served in the Michigan area since 1982.
 She was serving as senior pastor of First United Methodist Church in Birmingham in the Detroit Annual Conference when she was elected to the Episcopacy.

 Prior to her appointment to First UMC, she served six years as district superintendent of the Grand Rapids District in the West Michigan Conference, where she led a campaign to raise $500,000 plus a $500,000 matching gift to build the 24-room Ubuntu Retreat Center at Africa University in Zimbabwe.
 Her previous appointments were as co-senior pastor of First United Methodist Church in Grand Rapids for thirteen years, pastor of Aldersgate and Plainfield UMCs in Grand Rapids, pastor of Hart United Methodist Church, associate pastor of Ludington United Methodist Church, and pastor of Ogdensburg United Methodist Church in Traverse City.